grame-cncm/embaudio/web/docs/lectures/lecture3.md

 samples_data_out[i*fNumOutputs+1] = samples_data_out[i*fNumOutputs];
 ```

 Hence, the left channel sample is first written into the buffer, then the right channel sample and so on, etc. Here, the left channel is copied into the right channel since the DSP algorithm only has a single output.
-Now you should understand why `samples_data_out` was declared as `int16_t samples_data_out[fNumOutputs*fBufferSize];`.
+Now you should understand why `samples_data_out` was declared as `int16_t samples_data_out[fNumOutputs*fBufferSize];` ;).

 ### i2s Transmission

-Once `samples_data_out` has been formatted, the buffer is transmitted to the audio codec using the i2s protocol (which will be detailed in TODO).
+Once `samples_data_out` has been formatted, the buffer is transmitted to the audio codec using the i2s protocol.
 The `i2s_write` uses a blocking mechanism to hold the thread (task) until a new buffer is needed.

 ## C++ Sine Wave Oscillator